loftwah/linux-for-pirates/README.md

 I be the answer to this little game,
 And the product of length times width, all the same."

 I hope ye enjoy this little puzzle, matey!
 It was fun comin' up with it.
-Let me know if ye have any questions or need any help figuring it out.
 Arrr!

 ## Jokes